When troubleshooting a plastic material jam, the first step is to determine whether the failure is in the plastic extruder or the nozzle.

 - If the jam is in your nozzle, replace the nozzle and reload materials.

 When you are ready to print again, reassemble all components.
-You may need to clip the end of the plastic before re-inserting it into the print head.
+Clip the end of the plastic filament at a 45-degree angle before inserting it into the print head.